WE HAVE 14+ SPECIES

 Lifespan: 138 years

-Box Turtles can be found across most of central North America from southern Canada to parts of Mexico.
+Meet Dolly the Box Turtle.
+This species can be found across most of central North America from southern Canada to parts of Mexico.
 These turtles live in open woodlands, roadsides, marshy meadows, floodplains, scrub forests, and brushy grasslands.
 Being social creatures they may even hibernate together!

 Lifespan: 12-21 years